Ahmed-Hassany/fabric-devkit/guides/dev-network.md

 ## <a name="runNetwork">Instantiating the dev network</a>

-1. Run the command `fabricOps.sh artefacts` to build the necessary crytographic and channel artefacts.
+1. Run the command `./fabricOps.sh artefacts` to build the necessary crytographic and channel artefacts.

-2. Run the command `fabricOps.sh start` to get the dev network running.
+2. Run the command `./fabricOps.sh start` to get the dev network running.

 If you wish to stop and restart the network from a clean state run the command `fabricOps.sh clean`.